Triaging Bug Reports

 Fix Deployed & Bounty

-Based on our assessment, we're awarding you a bounty of [amount] for this report.
-The payment will be processed within [timeframe].
+We've deployed a fix for the vulnerability you reported.
+We're awarding a bounty of [amount] for this finding.
+Payment will be processed within [timeframe].